-I run a Maker Space on the 2nd Saturday of each month and open my workshop to anyone in the community who wants to learn how to use digital tools.
-During the day there is a 3-hour morning ; from 10.00-1.00 and an afternoon session from 2.00-5.00.
-There is room for up to 3 people per session.
+I usually run the Maker Space sessions on the 2nd Saturday of each month, opening my workshop to anyone in the community who wants to learn how to use digital tools.
+There is a 3-hour morning session from 10.00-1.00 and an afternoon session from 2.00-5.00, with room for up to 3 people per session.
 The suggested donation is just £10.
-I demonstrate how to prepare a computer graphic, set up either the laser cutter or the router and cut a piece of work.
-Participants then get the chance to design and create something of their own and an amazing variety of things have been made.
+I demonstrate how to prepare a computer graphic, set up either the laser cutter, 3D printer, or router, and make an object.
+Participants then get the chance to design and create something of their own, and a truly amazing variety of things have been made.

 You can download designs for all kinds of things from websites like www.instructables.com or www.thingiverse.com, or you can design your own creations using freely available, open source software such as Inkscape; https://inkscape.org/; or libracad; http://librecad.org.
 For more complex 3D designs you can use programs like Sketchup; http://www.sketchup.com/ or Blender; https://www.blender.org/

-Conileigh, Skinners Bottom, Redruth TR16 5DY.
-From Chiverton Cross roundabout go through Blackwater to Smokie Joes Cafe.
-At the bottom of Smokie Joes car park take the road sign posted to Skinners Bottom.
+From Chiverton Cross roundabout on the A30, go through Blackwater to Smokie Joe’s Cafe.
+At the bottom of Smokie Joe’s car park take the road sign posted to Skinner’s Bottom.
 Go up the hill and straight over the cross roads, pass the old chapel on the left.
-Continue down the hill for 300M and the workshop is on the right.
+Continue down the hill for 500M and the workshop is on the right.
 Look out for a blue converted shipping container.